WordPress - Plugins Overview

 WP Super Cache is a simple and easy-to-manage caching plugin set up by default if you installed WordPress via our QuickInstall cPanel plugin.

 W3 Total Cache is a more advanced and feature-rich caching plugin.
 It normally is overkill and can adversely affect performance if it is not set up correctly.
 If advanced caching features such as Minify or CDN integration are needed, you should use this plugin.

 - WP Super Cache (recommended)

 - Install a Database Optimization Plugin.
 Frequent updates and large databases can cause severe issues with CPU usage.
 The following plugin is highly rated for optimizing WordPress databases:

 - Install Anti Spambot Plugins.
 Unlike caching plugins, you can have multiple plugins that prevent spam bots from abusing your site with large quantities of spam and attack.

 It is recommended to use Akismet to automatically filter and delete spam comments on posts of your WordPress site.
-This type of spam can dramatically increase your resource usage as well as inconvenience you with sifting through the numerous spam comments.
+This type of spam can dramatically increase your resource usage and inconvenience you with sifting through the numerous spam comments.

 Choose and install a CAPTCHA plugin.
-There are many options for this that are highly rated.
+Many options for this are highly rated.
 A good CAPTCHA plugin will help prevent the spam in comments on posts from ever being initially created on your WordPress site.